Osuite Cloud

 What is Osuite?

-Osuite is a unified observability platform built on OpenTelemetry.
-It brings together application performance monitoring, distributed tracing, log management, infrastructure metrics, and AI-powered investigation into a single product — so your team spends less time switching tools and more time fixing problems.
+Osuite is AI-native observability built on OpenTelemetry.
+It brings application performance monitoring, distributed tracing, log management, infrastructure metrics, real user monitoring, and a set of AI agents into a single product — so your team spends less time switching tools and more time fixing problems.

-Every signal Osuite collects, traces, logs, and metrics, is correlated by design.
+Every signal Osuite collects — traces, logs, and metrics — is correlated by design.
 A slow database query shows up in APM, connects to its trace, links to the logs emitted during that span, and ties back to the host CPU spike that caused it.
-That full context is available without leaving the platform.
+With Real User Monitoring, that thread reaches all the way to the frontend click that started it.
+That full context is available without leaving the platform — and it’s what lets the AI agents pinpoint a failure deep in a microservice graph.

 Osuite is OpenTelemetry native.
 If your services already emit OTel data, you are one endpoint change away from full visibility.